OpenLauncherTeam/openlauncher/README.md

 We would be happy if you want to be part of this game.

 ### Special thanks
-First I need to thanks everyone, from the start, sorry if I couldnt list all of your names here.
+First I need to thanks everyone, from the start to now, sorry if I couldn't list all of your names here.
 * dkanada
 * gsantner
 * Chris